How often to clean a chicken coop

 Can a dirty coop make chickens sick?

 Yes.
-Ammonia from saturated droppings damages avian respiratory tissue at chronic-exposure levels — even invisible-to-humans concentrations of 25 ppm cause measurable airway damage in poultry, and 50 ppm is detectable to most humans by smell.
+Ammonia from saturated droppings damages avian respiratory tissue at chronic-exposure levels.
+Penn State poultry guidance recommends keeping bird-level ammonia below 25 ppm; Merck cites respiratory damage onset around 25–30 ppm.
+Humans typically recognize the smell clearly around 20–30 ppm — so a sharp ammonia odor means you're already at or above the recommended ceiling, and birds may have been affected at lower-than-smell concentrations before that.
 Long-term exposure suppresses egg production, increases susceptibility to respiratory infections (mycoplasma, infectious bronchitis), and in severe cases causes blindness and death.
 Mold in damp bedding causes aspergillosis, a fungal lung infection.
+Test strips or a pump meter beat nose checks.
 The cleaning schedule isn't fastidiousness — it's animal-health basic care.

 What's the deep-litter method and how does it change cleaning?